On-line Te Reo Māori Dictionary

 We have two children.

-So, you were born in Napier?
+So, you were born in the Eastland region?

 Ki te kore e mutu te ua ākuanei, ka hōhā ngā tamariki.